MONTHLY MOVIES FROM MNFF & VTIFF

 The Middlebury New Filmmakers Festival [MNFF] and the Vermont International Film Festival [VTIFF] are teaming up to present Split/Screen, an online streaming monthly movie series that will begin in November 2020 and run through June 2021.
-The two festivals will each curate a selection of four or five entertaining films in alternating months, with MNFF leading off in November, VTIFF following up with a December program and so forth into the new year.
+The two festivals will each curate a selection of four or five entertaining films in alternating months, with MNFF leading off in November, VTIFF following up with a December program and so forth in 2021.
 Split/Screen will be available on your phone, tablet, laptop or your big screen television.

 MARK YOUR CALENDARS

 Split/Screen Monthly Passes are $40 [watch all the films for that month] and individual tickets cost $12.50.
 Just click on the buttons next to each film to get either a pass or a ticket to a particular film through the MNFF website.
 Here are some important additional notes:

 - When you buy a Monthly Pass on Elevent, the ticketing platform that MNFF uses, we recommend that you purchase the Pass before you register or sign in.
 Following your purchase, you’ll receive an email confirmation of the transaction and then a second email right after that from Elevent inviting you to join the Split/Screen viewing opportunity at our portal, watch.middfilmfest.org

 - You can go to the portal right away, if you’d like, and enter your password or establish a new password if you don’t previously have one.
 Then go inside the portal to browse the Split/Screen offerings for that month and watch trailers.
 Once the films become available on the first day of streaming [January 22 @ 10a EST], you can watch any or all of them.